Skip to Content

-If you’re into streaming movies in 4K, then you’ve probably heard of or even own an Apple TV.
+If you’re into streaming movies in 4K, then you’ve probably heard of or even owned an Apple TV.
 First released in 2007, an Apple TV is a palm-sized plastic box that connects your TV to your home wireless network.

-Using this device, you can access dozens of online content and applications, for a much more enjoyable (and convenient) watching experience.
+Using this device, you can access dozens of online content and applications for a much more enjoyable (and convenient) watching experience.

 Over the years, Apple has released several versions of the Apple TV.
 While the older versions come with USB, Micro-USB, and USB-C ports, the latest 4K models don’t come with the same connections.

-What is the purpose of the USB port on the Apple TV?
+This leads many users to wonder: What is the purpose of the USB port on the Apple TV?

 Which Apple TV Models Have a USB Port?

-There are currently six (6) existing versions of the Apple TV.
 Out of these six, only four have a USB port.
 Take a look at this comparison chart to see the features and specifications of each Apple TV model:

 Apple TV